bjornregnell/reqeng-book/slides/01-intro.md

 > file = req-explicit-vs-implicit
 # Explicit or implicit requirements?

-* An explicit requirement:
+* **Explicit** requirement:
   * has a unique id, such as a mnemonic (short name) or number
   * often has status, priority, or similar
   * often has an explicit ''shall''-statement
-  * often has links to other related explicit reqs
+  * often has links to other related spec parts with id
-* Implicit requirements:
+* **Implicit** requirement:
-  * Parts of a spec but without unique id, status, ''shall''
+  * part of spec but no id, no status, no ''shall''
-  * Diagrams, general text: are they actual requirements or just help for the reader?
+  * is text/diagram a requirement or just help for the reader?
 * Advice:
-  * Make at least the most important requirements explicit.
+  * Make most important requirements explicit.
-  * Combine diagrams with explanatory text; make explicit statements of what is a requirement or not in the diagram.
+  * Link diagrams to explanatory text with explicit requirements.